smartgeber Logo

 Antwort der Redaktion

-When diving into the world of Linux distributions, you'll quickly encounter terms like Debian and RPM.
-These refer to different package management systems, which are crucial for installing and managing software on Linux systems.
-If you're wondering whether Ubuntu uses Debian or RPM, let's explore this in detail.
+When diving into the world of Linux distributions, it's common to encounter terms like Debian and RPM, especially when discussing package management systems.
+If you're wondering whether Ubuntu uses Debian or RPM, you're not alone.
+Let's explore this topic in detail.

 Last updated 3 mins ago